List of animated films by box office admissions

 The following is a list of animated films by the number of tickets sold at the box office.

 List

 In total, 34 animated films have sold more than 40 million tickets.
-The most notable years are 2001, 2016, and 2019 with three films each, while Toy Story is the most represented franchise with four films.
+The most notable years are 2001 with three films, 2016 with 4 films, and 2019 with 5 films, while Toy Story is the most represented franchise with four films.
 Disney produced the most, with a total of 28 films on the list.
+Ne Zha 2 is the first film to hold the #1 spot to not be produced by Disney and to be in CGI.

 Some of the data is incomplete due to a lack of available admissions data from a number of countries.
 It is not an exhaustive list of all the highest-grossing animated films by ticket sales, and no rankings are given.